 - How to Store English Muffins the Right Way

-- How Long do English Muffins Last in the Freezer?
+- How Long Do English Muffins Last in the Freezer?

-- How do You Thaw English Muffins?
+- How to Thaw English Muffins?

 - Final Thoughts